Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 Azure Sphere applications are secure by default, including hardware and network endpoints.
 You must declare your IoT Central network endpoints, otherwise, your Azure Sphere application will not be able to connect to IoT Central.

-Follow these steps to list the network endpoints of your IoT Central web application.
+Follow these steps to list the network endpoints of your IoT Central application.

-1. Open the command prompt.
+1. Open a command prompt.
 1. Clone the Azure Sphere samples as you will need the **ShowIoTCentralConfig** tool.

     ```